caltechlibrary/dataset/how-to/how-attachments-work.md

 IMPORTANT: If you provide the same semver and attach a file with the same basename the previously stored version will be overwritten.
-Example if we issue our original unversioned command the v0.0.0 copy of
+Example if we issue our original un-versioned command the v0.0.0 copy of
 \"notes-on-walrus.docx\" will be overwritten!

-**dataset** attachment versioning is user driven.
-The only implicit version is v0.0.0 if no semver is provided. **dataset** is not a substitute for a version control system like [Subversion]() or [Git]() and is not substitute for a versioned file systems like [ZFS]().
+__dataset__ attachment versioning is user driven.
+The only implicit version is v0.0.0 if no semver is provided. __dataset__ is not a substitute for a version control system like [Subversion]() or [Git]() and is not substitute for a versioned file systems like [ZFS]().
 If your program needs to avoid overwriting an existing version or to \"auto